 If you’ve got overripe bananas but no time to whip up a batch of banana bread, stick them directly in the freezer.
 No need to peel them and put them in a plastic bag.
 When you’re ready to bake, put the frozen bananas – which will have turned an ugly dark brown – on a plate to thaw.
 Once thawed, simply cut off one end of the banana and squeeze the fruit out of the skin.
 The texture will be a bit runny but it’s perfect for blending into a batch of bread.
 No waste, no plastic.

 Even though our garden is a work in progress, I’ve set a goal of including at least one ingredient from our yard/garden in every dinner I prepare.
 If that’s just not possible, I try to include something that’s been grown or made locally.
-It’s a small step, but one worth taking as we strive for a green kitchen.
+It’s a small step, but one worth taking as we adopt tips and habits for green living.

 My family has come to expect my dinnertime report: